 Crew are required to take part in the maintenance of the ship or other ship activity e.g. Guiding, Sleepover assistant etc. This participation will not only assist maintain the ship but will assist you gain a more detailed knowledge of the ship and your fellow crew members.

-After completing the introduction training you will join the ship as a Deck Trainee.
+After completing the introduction training you will join the ship as a Deck Hands.

-As a deck trainee you will able to participate in day sails, harbour charters and voyages to gain experience and enjoy yourself.
-Deck Trainees must obtain the General Purpose Hand qualification before being classified as a Deckhand.
-Further training and experience will lead to classification as Efficient Deck Hand and Watch Leader.
+As a Deck Hand, you will able to participate in day sails, harbour charters and voyages to gain experience and enjoy yourself.
+Deck Hands must obtain the General Purpose Hand qualification before being classified.
+Further training and experience will lead to classification as Able Deck Hand, Leading Deck Hand and Watch Leader.
 Introduction training only prepares you for sailing; it does not turn you into a sailor.
 All crew are expected to continually push themselves to learn as much as possible about shipboard operations and general seamanship.
 After the introduction training has been satisfactorily completed you can ‘bid’ (i.e. put your name down) to sail as crew on our regular day sails, harbour sails, voyages etc.

 The General Purpose Hand (GPH) certificate can be obtained through certain TAFE colleges or the TAFE Digital distance learning program.
 It is a basic NSW Maritime requirement for people wishing to work on commercial vessels such as James

 To enhance your nautical knowledge a Power Boat licence from department of Roads and Maritime Services would be a benefit.
 Other current maritime qualifications you may hold are taken into account.

 Crew members are required to have or obtain a Senior First Aid certificate when they join the ship or soon after.
 Contact the SHF office on 02 9298 3888 during business hours if you need to complete a course.